 Meet The Women Studying The Maths Behind Music

 Eugenia Cheng: Eugenia is a senior lecturer at the School of the Art Institute of Chicago who loves to play the piano in her spare time.
-Because of this, she has done lots of work on how maths helps to explain music, like this video.
+Because of this, she has done lots of work on how maths helps to explain music, like this video >>

 Niamh McMahon, Lucy Nunan and Lara Mellett: these ladies are looking to see if there is modern music is affected by the Fibonacci sequence.
+Listen to Clare FM Podcast to learn more about their research.